qwertyquerty/skybook/_posts/mistargeted-dma.md

 This traps, and execution is transferred to the out-of-bounds read handler at `0x80000300`.
 The trick is that since we copied up to `0x2000` bytes into RAM here (some archives may exceed the 0x2000 limit), also overwrote the exception handler!
 That means that we're now executing the contents of that compressed archive file as code!

+## Understanding the Different Heaps and Identifying the SystemHeap

-## Where is the SystemHeap located, and what is its allocated size?
+### Where is the SystemHeap located, and what is its allocated size?

 The first issue I ran into is that we didn’t know the memory range of `SystemHeap`, so I had to start by locating it.
 To do that, I located the `SystemHeap` pointer in Ghidra.
 In Ghidra I locate `JKRHeap::sSystemHeap`, which is a global in SDA read via `lwz ..., -0x7210(r13)`.
 Knowing the SDA base (`r13 = 0x80458580`), we can compute the absolute address of the global: